2

 Ardaman & Associates, Inc. is one of the largest geotechnical, materials testing, and environmental engineering consulting firms in the Southeastern U.S. Ardaman has the following opportunity available:

-A driller helper will assist the crew chief in solid auger and rotary drilling techniques.
-The driller helper will provide assistance to move, set up and operate drill rigs and related equipment to drill test holes for geotechnical engineering studies.
-Site investigation/geotechnical drilling is done to determine the soil characteristics on sites to be developed as buildings, roadways and bridges.
+Our Baton Rouge office has an opportunity available for a Driller Trainee.
+A driller trainee will assist the crew chief in solid auger and rotary drilling techniques.
+The trainee will help move, set up and operate drill rigs and related equipment to drill test holes for geotechnical engineering studies.
+Site investigation/geotechnical drilling is done to determine the soil characteristics on sites to be developed as building, roadways and bridges.
 Work is outdoors.
 The work is generally physically demanding.
 However, safety is in our work is an uncompromised value and we are proud of our safety record.

 • Assist in drilling operations.